dickhardt/node-a2p3/README.md

 - details - an object mapping resource APIs to params
 - callback( errors, results ) - A callback which returns an errors and results object.
-	- errors - Any error returned from a host is added as a property to the errors object using the host ID.
+	- errors - Any error returned from a host is added as a property to the errors object using the API.
 If there are no errors, then errors has the `null` value.
-	- results - the results from each API call using the hostID.
-If the API is a standardized resource, then a list of host redirects will be provided.
+	- results - the results from each API call using the API as the property.
+If the API is a standardized resource, then a list of API redirects will be provided.

 ##Full Example